intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ##### 2.3.3.2 Start Distributed Big Data and ML Platform

-First run the following command to start the service:
+First, run the following command to start the service:

 ```bash
 ./deploy-distributed-standalone-spark.sh